 Our care services range from independent living with support to 24/7 nursing care.
-Our guide helps you to understand the differences and choose the appropriate option for your loved one.
+This guide helps you to understand the differences and choose the appropriate option for yourself or your loved one.

 Types of care we offer

 We want people who come to live in our care homes to make the most of life; we are passionate about creating a vibrant home community in which each individual can thrive whilst receiving the highest quality nursing and dementia care.